-Objectives Focus key Actions (Identify Implement (Effective i choices) ation of the Impact (Evaluate the impact Next steps (How will you secure and grow (What do you want to achieve?
-Identify priorities) stage / staff based on solutions based on informed Autumn Spring Summer of your choices - how do you know?) the change?
+Objectives Focus key Actions (Identify Implement (Effective in choices) se ation of the Impact (Evaluate the impact Next steps (How will you secure and grow (What do you want to achieve?
+Identify priorities) stage / staff involved stage / solutions hased on Autumn Spring Summer of your choices - how do you know?) the change?
 What improvements could you make for the future?)